 The scene where General Zod, Ursa, and Non use their super-breath to create a storm in Metropolis was shot over three freezing November nights at Pinewood Studios in England.
-Director Richard Lester improvised most of the jokes.
+Richard Lester improvised most of the jokes.

 Towards the end of the movie, when Clark Kent enters the Daily Planet floor to talk to Lois for the last time, a sign in the background on the white board says "Daha iyisi olamaz".
 It's in Turkish, and means "There can't be anything better".

 Sarah Douglas was the only cast member to do extensive around-the-world press tours in support of the film, and was one of the few actresses who held a neutral point of view in the Donner-Lester controversy.

 There are two controversial scenes in this movie that fanboys, film geeks and critics have complained about for years.
 The first is Superman's amnesia-inducing kiss.
 Fans complained this was a deus ex machina type ending and a cheat, because this Superman skill was never mentioned in the comics.
 In fact, it actually appeared once or twice, but it was very obscure.
 The second controversial scene is the one where Superman removes a strange plastic-y film from his "S" insignia which magically grows as he throws it at Non, covering him and then subduing him for a second, before vanishing altogether.
 Fans and critics criticized this scene for being random, not taken from the comics, and also pointless, since it didn't do anything meaningful to Non.
 The scene was parodied in an episode of Family Guy (1998).